 What was your first Globetrotting ride?

-The Man from Snowy River ride last year, which was fantastic.
+The Howqua River Ride last year, which was fantastic.
 We had wonderful, knowledgeable guides and the best group of people you could ask for.
 Also the food was pretty hard to beat, nourishing for the days of riding and plenty of it.

 What made you take the plunge and sign up for a Globetrotting holiday?